 - Stock appreciation rights (SARs): Employees are given the right to receive the monetary equivalent of the appreciation value of company stock over a period of time.
 For instance, if the measurable time period were two years, and the stock increased by $25 during that time, an employee who owned one SAR would receive $25 at the end of the period.

 - Phantom shares: Employees are given the right to monetary rewards after a certain period of time that is worth the dollar value of a predetermined number of shares, without actually granting them any company stock.
 For instance, if the time period were four years, an employee was granted the dollar value of 100 shares after this time period, and at the end of four years the company’s stock price was $20, the employee would receive 100x$20=$2000.

 Challenges of Stock and Stock Value Equity Incentive Plans

 Both stock and stock value plans come with similar drawbacks that compensation professionals should be aware of:

-These plans are limited to a select number of employees.
-Like other LTIs, these plans are usually reserved for long-term employees higher up in an organization.
+- Equity Plans are limited to a select number of employees.
+Like other LTIPs, these plans are usually reserved for long-term employees higher up in an organization.
 In addition, they require approval from shareholders.

-Deciding which long-term incentives are right for your organization vary widely depending on your business, organizational goals, and how you want to motivate and evaluate your employees.
+Deciding which LTIPs are right for your organization vary widely depending on your business, organizational goals, and how you want to motivate and evaluate your employees.